duramaanu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execution permission to owner
 Script that sets the permission to the file hello Script that sets the mode of the file hello
+ Script that sets the mode of the file hello the same as ollehs mode